Biking in the Lake District England

 Start Any Day February to November

-A four centre self guided bike tour through the Lake District in North West England from Whitehaven to Kendal.
-6 nights bed and breakfast in en-suite guesthouse or small hotel accommodations, 4 days biking with hire of a 21 speed all-terrain bike delivered to the start and pick-up at the end of the tour.
-Also included; luggage transfers, emergency back-up, route guide and maps.
+A four centre self guided bike tour through the Lake District in northwest England from Whitehaven to Kendal.
+6 nights bed and breakfast in en-suite guesthouse or small hotel accommodations, 4 or 5 days biking with hire of a 21 speed all-terrain bike delivered to the start and pick-up at the end of the tour.
+Also included; luggage transfers, emergency back-up, route information and phone app navigation.

 START : Whitehaven or Workington both on the North West Coast of England.

 FINISH : Kendal in the Southern end of the Lake District near Lancaster.

 ARRIVAL DAY: You can arrive at Workington or Whitehaven by train close to your first accommodation.
 Your first night’s accommodation is close to the start of the cycle route.
 There are many places to eat in the towns from fish and chip shops to traditional pubs and restaurants.
 Overnight: Workington or Whitehaven, Cumbria.

 DAY ONE: Whitehaven to Keswick Distance approx. 31 miles (50 km).
 Or Workington to Keswick Distance approx. 24 miles (39 km).
 After breakfast the bikes will be delivered to your accommodation.
 Both routes start with an easy traffic-free section along a disused railway line before quiet country lanes lead you to the Lake District National Park.
 There is a very steep hill at Whinlatter Pass with stunning views as you climb to the top.
 Alternatively there is a much flatter route round the base of the fells through Cockermouth.
 Both routes take you to the popular tourist town of Keswick where you will say for 2 nights.
 Staying in Keswick will enable you to enjoy the many shops, cafés, pubs and restaurants in the town.
 Overnight: Keswick, Cumbria, England.